 While there are several alternative definitions for cohesiveness~\cite{Komusiewicz16}, a notion that has emerged as arguably the most popular is the {\em densest subgraph} model~\cite{DBLP:conf/waw/AndersenC09,DBLP:conf/wsdm/BalalauBCGS15,DBLP:journals/datamine/GalbrunGT16,DBLP:conf/cikm/NasirGMG17,DBLP:conf/kdd/SozioG10,DBLP:conf/www/TattiG15,Zou2013}.
 Here, the \emph{density} of a graph is simply the edge-to-vertex ratio in the graph, and the densest subgraph is the (induced) subgraph that maximizes this ratio.
-As opposed to the maximum clique, finding a densest subgraph in a graph is polynomial-time solvable~\cite{Goldberg:1984:FMD:894477,PicardQ82,DBLP:journals/siamcomp/GalloGT89,DBLP:journals/algorithmica/KawaseM18}.
+As opposed to the maximum clique, finding a densest subgraph in a graph is polynomial-time solvable~\cite{DBLP:journals/siamcomp/GalloGT89,Goldberg:1984:FMD:894477,DBLP:journals/algorithmica/KawaseM18,PicardQ82}.
 This fact, along with the naturality of the concept, has lead the notion of density to nowadays be considered at the core of large scale data mining~\cite{DBLP:journals/pvldb/BahmaniKV12}.

 Recent contributions have shifted the interest from computing a single cohesive subgraph to computing a set of such subgraphs~\cite{DBLP:conf/wsdm/BalalauBCGS15,DBLP:journals/datamine/GalbrunGT16,DBLP:conf/cikm/NasirGMG17,ValariKP12}, as this is naturally more desirable in most applications.
-The proposed approaches may allow (but not force) the subgraph to have a limited overlap, as many real-world cohesive groups may share some elements (for example hubs may belong to more than one community~\cite{DBLP:journals/im/LeskovecLDM09,DBLP:journals/datamine/GalbrunGT16}).
-The way the overlap is restricted varies among the different approaches.
+The proposed approaches may allow (but not force) the subgraphs to overlap, as many real-world cohesive groups share common elements.
+For example, hubs may belong to more than one community~\cite{DBLP:journals/im/LeskovecLDM09,DBLP:journals/datamine/GalbrunGT16}.
+The way the overlap is restricted, if at all, varies among the different approaches.
 For instance, in~\cite{DBLP:conf/wsdm/BalalauBCGS15}, the notion of overlap is restricted via a constraint on the pairwise Jaccard coefficient of the subgraphs of the solution, while in~\cite{DBLP:journals/datamine/GalbrunGT16} the total overlap is factored into the objective function.